meiliuwu/DB_BufferManager/README.md

 # DB_BufferManager

-This project, written in c++, shows the internal of a data processing engine.
+This project, written in __c++__, shows the internal of a data processing engine.
 I built a buffer manager, on top of an I/O Layer that was provided.

 ### Buffer Manager concepts/background: